 - 1.1 The City of Bradford Metropolitan District Council (the Council) are producing a new Local Plan for the Bradford District.
 The Shipley and Canal Road Corridor Area Action Plan (the AAP) is being produced as part of the Bradford District Local Plan.
 The AAP will guide the transformation of the Shipley and Canal Road Corridor (the Corridor) and facilitate the delivery of this key growth area.
 The National Planning Policy Framework (NPPF) (paragraphs 99-102) requires Local Plans to take account of flood risk by directing development away from areas at highest risk but where development is necessary making it safe without increasing flood risk elsewhere. - 1.2 The Shipley and Canal Road Corridor Area Action Plan (SCRC AAP) identifies proposed site allocations for development within three Sub Areas.
-Sites outside the area covered by the SCRC AAP boundary will be allocated through the City Centre AAP and Allocations Development Plan Document and will be subject to a separate flood risk testing process. - In accordance with the NPPF, the SCRC AAP will seek to minimise flood risk by allocating land for development, to the greatest extent possible, within low risk areas.
+Sites outside the area covered by the SCRC AAP boundary will be allocated through the City Centre AAP and Allocations Development Plan Document and will be subject to a separate flood risk testing process. - 1.3 In accordance with the NPPF, the SCRC AAP will seek to minimise flood risk by allocating land for development, to the greatest extent possible, within low risk areas.
 A Level 1 Strategic Flood Risk Assessment (SFRA) has been prepared by the Council to support the strategic approach to flood risk in the District.
 This identified that the SCRC AAP contains areas of land at risk of flooding, particularly along the Bradford Beck.
 A SFRA Level 2 has been prepared in order to provide a more detailed understanding of flood risk in the AAP area and to support the site allocation process in terms providing the evidence required to inform the Sequential and Exception Test. - 1.4 The SFRA Level 1 recommends that a supporting stand alone document is prepared by the Council, which clearly records all decisions for each proposed development site (to avoid, substitute, control, mitigate) and the evidence that they used to make the decision.
 This should provide the evidence that the Sequential Test and Exception Test have been applied.
-This document sets out the Council's approach to taking flood risk into account in the preparation of the SCRC AAP.
+This document sets out the Council's approach to taking flood risk into account in the preparation of the SCRC AAP. - 1.5 This paper has been updated in December 2016 in response to representations made by the Environment Agency on the SCRC AAP and the updated Level 2 SFRA in respect to site DF9 and the assessment of proposed sites DF4/DF5 and DF9 following the December 2015 Boxing Day flood event.